Kari-VM/Celestial_bodies_database/README.md

 - CREATE A DATABASE and connect to it

-- CREATE A TABLE with different datatypes such as INT, VARCHAR, TEXT, NUMERIC and BOOLEAN
+- CREATE A TABLE and ADD COLUMNS with different datatypes such as INT, VARCHAR, TEXT, NUMERIC and BOOLEAN

 - Set NOT NULL and UNIQUE constraints